Opening the door to the Olympic hockey arena in Lake Placid was akin to ripping off the

 have to be 'moved along' because I was taking too much time imagining what this place must

-have been like on that heart-stopping February night more than three decades ago.
+have been like on that heart-stopping February night four decades ago.

 I got chills walking down the aisles toward the playing surface.
 The chills were much like the